 - 2015 - GOSH immunologist Professor Waseem Qasim uses CAR T-cells to treat a one-year-old patient with ‘incurable’ leukaemia.
 His incredible world-first sparks a new wave of CAR T-cell research around the world.

 - 2018 - GOSH and University College London Hospital conduct the UK’s first pioneering surgery to help reduce the long-term symptoms of spina bifida, operating on a baby while still in the womb.

 You can learn more about our pioneering work by reading our breakthroughs in children's medicine guides.

-Prior to becoming part of the NHS in 1948, GOSH was known as a voluntary hospital, running fundraising campaigns for new buildings from the 1850s onwards.
+Our extraordinary hospital has always depended on charitable support, since it opened its doors in 1852.
+GOSH has a long history of fundraising - prior to becoming part of the newly-established NHS in 1948, it was known as a voluntary hospital, running fundraising campaigns for new buildings from the 1850s onwards.

 In the early decades of the NHS, private fundraising was heavily restricted, but the hospital was allowed to continue receiving legacies.
 In 1982, when the government relaxed restrictions on charitable fundraising by individual hospitals, GOSH initiated the hugely successful national Wishing Well Appeal of 1987-8 - raising £54 million to fund the Variety Club Building.

 Now, while the NHS meets the day-to-day running costs of the hospital, GOSH relies on support above and beyond this to provide the best care, expertise and facilities.

 GOSH has been generously supported by so many over the years, including notable individuals such as JM Barrie (who donated the rights of Peter Pan to the hospital in 1929), Charles Dickens, Queen Victoria and Diana Princess of Wales.

 We are so grateful to all of the people and organisations who support us by: